-The Texas economy has been hit hard by the double whammy of the coronavirus pandemic and low oil prices, driving down tax revenues.
+The Texas economy was hit hard by the double whammy of the coronavirus pandemic and low oil prices, driving down tax revenues.
 As a result, in July 2020, Comptroller Glenn Hegar projected a $4.6 billion deficit for the state’s current two-year budget that ends in August 2021.
 In his January Biennial Revenue Estimate for the 2022-23 Biennium, Comptroller Hegar reduced this estimated deficit to $946 million, citing underestimated gains in tax receipts from online sales.

 Out-of-state online sellers and marketplace providers were not required to collect Texas’ sales and use tax until late in 2019, following the U.S. Supreme Court’s Wayfair decision and subsequent state legislation.
 Although monthly sales collections were down in eight of the last nine months compared to the previous year, the drop would have been greater, but for tax collections from online sellers.